chenzhuo1011/libri_css/README.md

     30       : 34.3
     40       : 40.4
     ```
     This corresponds to the "no separation" results of Table 2 in [2].
-If you have skipped step 2, you may use the sample CTM files provided under "sample" directory.
+If you have skipped step 2, you may use the sample CTM files provided under "sample" directory to see how the scoring script works.

 ### Utterance-wise evaluation

 We assume that you have already downloaded the AM and PyKaldi2 as described above.

-1. Activate the docker, by running:
+1. Activate the PyKaldi2 Docker environment by running:
     ```
-    sudo sh activate.sh
+    sh activate.sh
     source path.sh
     source asr/scripts/asr_path.sh
     ```

-2. Then the decoding command can be generated, and perform decoding
+2. Then, the decoding command can be generated, and perform decoding as follows.
     ```
     cd asr/script
     ./gen_asrinput_raw_utterance.sh